 After you have submitted an ask price, you will have the opportunity to negotiate with prospective buyers on the price of your shares.
 When negotiating, it is important to understand the concept of bid-ask spread.
 In some circumstances, particularly when markets are volatile, the bid-ask spread might widen, indicating that there is disagreement about what price a private company’s shares should sell at.
 But if the bid-ask spreads are tight, that is an indication that private market buyers and sellers are in more alignment, which might result in more liquidity.

-In the public market, bid-ask spreads can be as low as several cents due to the broad level of information available for most public securities.
+In the public market, bid-ask spreads can often be as low as one cent due to the broad level of information available for most public securities.
 However, given the lack of widespread price disclosure of private market stock trades, private market bid-ask spreads can be several percentage points, if not double digits, apart.

 Once you have agreed to a price (either via a direct negotiation or via a Forge fund offering transaction), the trade is “accepted” and moves on to the next stages of the process.